 Jacinta Payne (nee Luck)

-Living in Melbourne for the past 20 years, Jacinta’s art practice began during a childhood spent in the bush, growing up on the edge of Morton National Park in the Southern Highlands.
-Collecting rocks, bark and leaves, spending countless hours immersed in nature.
+Living in Melbourne for the past 20 years, Jacinta’s art practice began during a childhood spent in the bush, growing up on the edge of Morton National Park in the NSW Southern Highlands.
+Spending countless hours immersed in nature, and absorbing knowledge from the collective creativity of the family.

 'Dawn Blush' - Jacinta Payne